Helen Freeman (actress)

 Helen Freeman (August 3, 1886 – December 25, 1960) was an American actress.

 Biography

-She was born as Helen Freeman in St. Louis, Missouri to Benjamin N. Freeman, a banker.
+She was born Helen Freeman in St. Louis to Benjamin N. Freeman, a banker.
 In 1932, she married Edwin Corle in Ensenada, Mexico.

-She died on December 25, 1960, in Los Angeles, California, and was interred at Grand View Memorial Park Cemetery in Glendale, California.
+She died at age 74 in Los Angeles and was cremated.
+A plaque for Helen F. Corle is at Grand View Memorial Park Cemetery in Glendale, California.